-Second, our work speaks to a broad research agenda on the role of financial intermediation in fostering technological change and the associated economic growth (e.g., Beck and Levine (2002); Levine (1997); Levine et al. (2000); Laeven et al. (2015)).
-A substantial body of research has offered causal evidence that better finance environments lead to higher economic growth through innovation (see Levine (2005) and (Kerr and Nanda, 2015) for reviews) and adoption (see e.g. Bircan and De Haas (2020); Comin and Nanda (2019)).
-While this research agenda typically treats the level of financial frictions as exogenous, our work offers a novel perspective by studying how the disruptive nature of technological change endogenously raises the financial barriers for innovation & adoption.
+Contribution to the literature.
+Our work connects to several research agendas.
+First, our work speaks to a broad research agenda on the role of financial intermediation in fostering technological change and the associated economic growth (e.g., Beck and Levine (2002); Levine (1997); Levine et al. (2000); Laeven et al. (2015)).
+A substantial body of research has offered causal evidence that financially developed environments lead to higher economic growth through technological innovation (see Levine (2005) and (Kerr and Nanda, 2015) for reviews) and adoption (see e.g. Bircan and De Haas (2020); Comin and Nanda (2019)).
+While this research agenda typically treats the level of financial frictions as exogenous, our work offers a novel perspective by studying how the disruptive nature of technological change endogenously raises the financial barriers for innovation & adoption under specific conditions for the structure of the financial market.

 Our empirical application zooms in on the role of banks in supporting technological change.
 Several mechanisms have been put forward to establish why banks may be ill suited to finance advanced (high-tech) innovation.
 First, banks may be less capable of screening early stage technologies.
 Ueda (2004) argues that this may explain why innovative technology firms with little collateral are financed by venture capital.
 Second, banks may find it costly to promote new technology when they have already acquired expertise on mature technology.
 Minetti (2011) shows in this context that banks may exhibit technological conservatism: when acquiring information is costly, banks favor firms with mature technology in order to preserve the value of their acquired expertise.
 Third, the intangible nature of advanced technology innovation makes such project harder to collateralize (Carpenter and Petersen, 2002; Hall and Lerner, 2010).
-Finally, the structure of the banking system may also direct banks' decision to finance innovation (Cestone and White, 2003; Cetorelli and Strahan, 2006; Cornaggia et al., 2015).5 With respect to this literature, our paper shows that the capacity to promote innovation is affected by the interplay between structure of the banking system and the distribution of legacy exposures to the externalities of innovation.
+Finally, the structure of the banking system may also direct banks' decision to finance innovation (Cestone and White, 2003; Cetorelli and Strahan, 2006; Cornaggia et al., 2015).
+With respect to this literature, our paper shows that the capacity to promote technological change is affected by the distribution of legacy exposures to the externalities of innovation and their related intensities.